elesine/elesine/README.md

 - 👋 Hi, I’m Gretel Canasa @elesine
-- 👀 I’m interested in web programming, data science and project management.
+- 👀 I’m interested in web programming and artificial intelligence.
-- 🌱 I’m currently learning Django, Python, javascript, react, nodejs
+- 🌱 I have knowledge in javascript, react, html, css, python, c++, java, php.
-- 💞️ I’m looking to collaborate on artificial intelligence and web applications projects.
+- 💞️ I’m looking to collaborate on web applications projects or artificial intelligence.
 - 📫 How to reach me: : send me a message on LinkedIn https://www.linkedin.com/in/gretel-danitza-canasa-condori/